 [JCW] Operator precedence/Order of evaluation was renamed to Operator precedence and associativity;

-[XYL] Memory leak is renamed to Memory leaks and heap fragmentation;
+[XYL] Memory leak is renamed to Memory leaks and heap fragmentation.

-[XYP] Hard coded password is renamed Hard coded credentials;
+[LAV] Initialization of variables is renamed to Missing initialization of variables;

+[CLL] Switch statements and static analysis was renamed to Switch statements and lack of static analysis;

+[EOJ] Demarcation of control flow is renamed to Non-demarcation of control flow;

+[TEX] Loop control variables is remaned to Loop control variable abuse;

 New vulnerabilities are added, to match the additions of Part 1:

-[YAN] Deep vs shallow copying;

-[BLP] Violations of the Liskov substitution principle or the contract model;

-[PPH] Redispatching;

-[BKK] Polymorphic Variables;

-[SHL] Reliance on external format strings;
+[UJO] Modifying constants

-Guidance material for each vulnerability given in subclause 6.X.2 is reworded to be more explicit and directive.
+Avoidance mechanisms for each vulnerability given in subclause 6.X.2 is reworded to be more explicit and directive, and to be clear that these are avoidance mechanisms and not “guidance”.

-Addition material has been added for some vulnerabilities to reflect addition knowledge gained since the publication of TR 24772:2013.
+Addition material has been added for some vulnerabilities to reflect addition knowledge gained since the publication of ISO/IEC 24772-1:2024 and ISO/IEC TR 24772-3:2019 .

 Introduction